oaregithub/oare_mono/README.md

 ## Install Docker

-This project uses Docker to locally run a MySQL server.
-If you are not familiar with Docker, it lets you run apps inside of "containers", which are kind of like very lightweight virtual machines.
+This project currently uses Docker to locally run a MySQL server.
+Docker lets you run apps inside of "containers", which are kind of like very lightweight virtual machines.

 First, download Docker Desktop at this link: https://www.docker.com/products/docker-desktop.
 After downloading Docker, you will need to start the Docker Daemon.
 See the following instructions depending on your operating system.